Pranithjainbp84/Final-year-Project/README.md

 ## Code

-The project code and datasets can be found in the 'Final Project and Code' folder.
+The project code and datasets can be found inside folder.
 This folder contains the essential scripts and data required to reproduce and extend our analysis.

 ## Contact